 - Lyrical Shoehorn: "B.Y.O.B." has really oblique verses; most of the words fit together just for the sake of rhyming.
 However, the words do sound very profound especially with the song's anti-war subtext.

-- Mood Whiplash: "Holy Mountains" fades into the sexual "Vicinity of Obscenity" and then the even more sexual "She's Like Heroin".
-Then Hypnotize closes off with two of System's softest, most depressing songs, "Lonely Day" and "Soldier Side".
+- Mood Whiplash: Mezmerize ends with the comical "Old School Hollywood" followed by the more morose "Lost in Hollywood."
+Hypnotize's "Holy Mountains" fades into the sexual "Vicinity of Obscenity" and then the even more sexual "She's Like Heroin".
+Then it closes off with two of System's softest, most depressing songs, "Lonely Day" and "Soldier Side".

 - Non-Appearing Title: "This Cocaine Makes Me Feel Like I'm on This Song".
 Considering the fact that this song is a weird Anti-Drug song, this makes the title all the more ironic.